Code-Institute-Submissions/Stockholm-sBest2ndHand/README.md

 The page was designed with HTML, CSS, and Bootstrap.
 EmailJS was used for the email functionality and the Google Maps API was used for the map with Info Windows.
-JavaScript was used for the email functionality, the map, and the navigation bar and menu.
+JavaScript was used for the email functionality, the map, and the navigation bar, the scrolling button, and the menu.
 Code from other sources is noted in the HTML, CSS, and JavaScript files.

 Testing